mustafamunawar/docs/git-github-help/git-help.md

 - To switch to an existing branch: `git checkout existing-branch`
 - To create a branch and switch to it: `git checkout -b new-branch`

+- copy a file/folder from another branch

+- `git checkout branch_A -- Folder\Folder1\file.txt`

 ### Merge Related

 - To merge branch-2 in branch-1 first we need to switch to branch-1.
 Then use: `git merge branch-2`